Heavy Machinery Maintenance: Keep Your Machinery in Working Condition – Custom Truck

 • Harsh weather conditions

 Protect these parts by putting a cover over heavy machinery when they’re not in use.
 Before the end of the day, inspect these elements for dangerous wear and tear.
 Keeping lift components in top working condition is one of the first lines of defense.
 OSHA guidelines about heavy machinery mandate that electrical wiring components be “maintained in a dust-tight, dust-ignition-proof, or explosion-proof condition, as appropriate.”
+It is also crucial to track electronic components by their model and serial numbers to facilitate better decision-making regarding repairs and operational efficiency.

 1. Monitor Axle and Tire Health